miniconomy2025/konnect/README.md

 - **Like System** - Like/unlike posts with user tracking
 - **ActivityPub Posts** - Posts federate as Note objects
 - **User Search** - Search local and external users via WebFinger
+- **External Post Browsing** - View posts from any ActivityPub user
+- **Unified Post Format** - integration of local and external content

 ### How it Works